rreece/rreece.github.io/outline-of-philosophy/math.md

 >   nor disproved in $F$.
 According to the second incompleteness theorem,
 >   such a formal system cannot prove that the system itself is consistent
 >   (assuming it is indeed consistent). [^Raatikainen2020]

-From Wikipedia:

--   G&ouml;del showed for that any formal system $S$ powerful enough to represent arithmetic, there is a theorem $G$ which is true but the system is unable to prove.
-    $G$ could be added as an additional axiom to the system in place of a proof.
-    However this would create a new system $S'$ with its own unprovable true theorem $G'$, and so on.
--   The first incompleteness theorem states that no consistent system of axioms whose theorems can be listed by an "effective procedure" (e.g., a computer program, but it could be any sort of algorithm) is capable of proving all truths about the relations of the natural numbers.
--   The second incompleteness theorem, an extension of the first, shows that such a system cannot demonstrate its own consistency.
-    Sufficiently strong proof theories cannot prove their own consistency (provided that they are in fact consistent).
--   G&ouml;del's second incompleteness theorem also implies that a theory $T_1$ satisfying the technical conditions outlined above cannot prove the consistency of any theory $T_2$ that proves the consistency of $T_1$.
-This is because such a theory $T_1$ can prove that if $T_2$ proves the consistency of $T_1$, then $T_1$ is in fact consistent.
-For the claim that $T_1$ is consistent has form "for all numbers $n$, $n$ has the decidable property of not being a code for a proof of contradiction in $T_1$".
-If $T_1$ were in fact inconsistent, then $T_2$ would prove for some $n$ that $n$ is the code of a contradiction in $T_1$.
-But if $T_2$ also proved that $T_1$ is consistent (that is, that there is no such $n$), then it would itself be inconsistent.
-This reasoning can be formalized in $T_1$ to show that if $T_2$ is consistent, then $T_1$ is consistent.
-Since, by second incompleteness theorem, $T_1$ does not prove its consistency, it cannot prove the consistency of $T_2$ either.
--   The corollary also indicates the epistemological relevance of the second incompleteness theorem.
-It would actually provide no interesting information if a theory T proved its consistency.
-This is because inconsistent theories prove everything, including their consistency.
-Thus a consistency proof of T in T would give us no clue as to whether T really is consistent; no doubts about the consistency of T would be resolved by such a consistency proof.
-The interest in consistency proofs lies in the possibility of proving the consistency of a theory T in some theory T' that is in some sense less doubtful than T itself, for example weaker than T. For many naturally occurring theories T and T', such as T = Zermelo-Fraenkel set theory and T' = primitive recursive arithmetic, the consistency of T' is provable in T, and thus T' can't prove the consistency of T by the above corollary of the second incompleteness theorem.
--   The second incompleteness theorem does not rule out consistency proofs altogether, only consistency proofs that could be formalized in the theory that is proved consistent.
-For example, Gerhard Gentzen proved the consistency of Peano arithmetic (PA) in a different theory that includes an axiom asserting that the ordinal called $\varepsilon_0$ is wellfounded; see Gentzen's consistency proof.
-Gentzen's theorem spurred the development of ordinal analysis in proof theory.

 Related: